e-brent/academic_atlas/dev-3-turnin-notes.md

 4. Favorite locations and leave reviews

    **Status: Mostly not implemented**
-    * This task was also lower on our priority list, so we have not yet dedicated time to working on it.
+    * This task was also lower on our priority list, so we have not dedicated as much time to working on it.
-    * We have included a favorites star on the location list, but it is not connected to the user model and nothing changes when a user presses the button.
-The user model and a simple user viewmodel have been created, but they have not been connected to any views yet.
+    * We have included a favorites star on the location list.
+It is a version that allows the user to click on the star, and it updates the       location model.
+However, if we decide to connect it to our user model, we will have to edit this version.
-    * Due to teh scope of the project and our priorities, we have not yet implemented any reviewing capabilities.
+    * Due to the scope of the project and our priorities, we have not yet implemented any reviewing capabilities.

 ## Project changes
 Our project has not meaningfully deviated since DEV-2 in terms of our goals.
 However, as we have began implementation we have realized that additional viewmodels and widgets are required to efficiently build the pages and connect the views and models.